Shoaling and schooling: Overview

 Fish can be obligate or facultative (optional) shoalers.
 Obligate shoalers, such as tunas, herrings and anchovy, spend all of their time shoaling or schooling, and become agitated if separated from the group.
 Facultative shoalers, such as Atlantic cod, saiths and some carangids, shoal only some of the time, perhaps for reproductive purposes.

 Shoaling fish can shift into a disciplined and coordinated school, then shift back to an amorphous shoal within seconds.
 Such shifts are triggered by changes of activity from feeding, resting, travelling or avoiding predators.

 When schooling fish stop to feed, they break ranks and become shoals.
 Shoals are more vulnerable to predator attack.
 The shape a shoal or school takes depends on the type of fish and what the fish are doing.
 Schools that are travelling can form long thin lines, or squares or ovals or amoeboid shapes.
 Fast moving schools usually form a wedge shape, while shoals that are feeding tend to become circular.

 Forage fish are small fish which are preyed on by larger predators for food.
 Predators include other larger fish, seabirds and marine mammals.
 Typical ocean forage fish are small, filter-feeding fish such as herring, anchovies and menhaden.
 Forage fish compensate for their small size by forming schools.
 Some swim in synchronised grids with their mouths open so they can efficiently filter feed on plankton.
-These schools can become huge, moving along coastlines and migrating across open oceans.
+These schools can become huge (in the tens of millions), moving along coastlines and migrating across open oceans.
 The shoals are concentrated food resources for the great marine predators.

 These sometimes immense gatherings fuel the ocean food web.
 Most forage fish are pelagic fish, which means they form their schools in open water, and not on or near the bottom (demersal fish).
 Forage fish are short-lived, and go mostly unnoticed by humans.
 The predators are keenly focused on the shoals, acutely aware of their numbers and whereabouts, and make migrations themselves, often in schools of their own, that can span thousands of miles to connect with, or stay connected with them.